mshanGithub/msbotframework/Orchestrator/docs/FAQ.md

 ### Which languages will be supported in Orchestrator multilingual models?
-The model supports 100 languages (full list can be found at [XLMR Supported Languages][4]).
-8 languages (EN, ES, DE, FR, IT, JA, PT, and ZH) are fine-tuned with additional data.
+Orchestrator multilingual models currently supports 8 languages (EN, ES, DE, FR, IT, JA, PT, and ZH).
+See [Orchestrator base models][14] for more information on specific models.
 We are constantly looking to expand the number of supported languages and if a language is not yet supported, Azure translation could be used to translate incoming utterance to English first before passing it to Orchestrator.

 ### Does Orchestrator replace LUIS Dispatch?
 LUIS based [Dispatch][5] is on the path to be deprecated, although the exact timeline is not yet finalized.
 Now is a good time to start evaluating Orchestrator as an alternative to Dispatch.